chris-townsend/where-next/README.md

 #### Colour Scheme

-I chose a light colour scheme to ensure that there is good contrast with the text and to create a clean and visually appealing look across the site.
+I chose a light colour scheme to ensure that there is a good contrast with the text and to create a clean and visually appealing look across the site.
 During the design process, I carefully considered how to establish a strong contrast between background colours and text while ensuring that the site meets accessibility requirements.
 This attention to detail is crucial in creating a positive user experience for all visitors to the site.

 ![Colour Palette](src/docs/development/colour-scheme/coolors-colour-scheme.webp)